 - Let stand for 5 minutes before turning out on to a cooling rack to cool completely.

 - Cream Cheese Buttercream: While cake is baking and cooling, add egg whites and sugar to the bowl of a mixer.
 Set over a pot of simmering water, making sure the bottom of the bowl does not touch the water.
-Whisk continuously until the temperature reaches 160°F.
+Whisk continuously until the temperature reaches 160°F.1/2 cup egg whites, 250 g granulated sugar

 - Transfer the bowl to the stand mixer and whip on high until you have stiff peaks and the meringue is almost cool.

-- Add one tablespoon of butter at a time, and let whip on high until a smooth mixture forms.
+- Add one tablespoon of butter at a time, and let whip on high until a smooth mixture forms.300 g unsalted butter

-- Add vanilla and tablespoons of cream cheese at a time.
-Whip until fluffy.
+- Add tablespoons of cream cheese at a time, vanilla and salt.
+Whip until fluffy.2 teaspoons vanilla extract, 1 teaspoon salt, 227 g cream cheese

 - Assembly: Slice the top of the cakes for an a flat surface if desired.
 Spread the buttercream evenly across the two layers and the sides and top with an offset spatula or knife.
 Decorate as desired with sprinkles.